Numerical study of unitary fermions in one spatial dimension: Analysis and results

-Fits to observables were performed over a range of $\epsilon_s$ values with the maximum $\epsilon_s$ varied to in order to evaluate the robustness of the fit.
-Plots of the continuum limit extrapolation results for all few- and many-body observables are provided in \App{extrapolations}.
-Particularly, for systems of fixed fermion number I show four plots corresponding to the energy (left) and integrated contact density (right).
-In the upper plots I show the estimated observables $\calO_Q(\epsilon_s)$ plotted as a function of $\epsilon_s$, along with a fit result using \Eq{fit_func-cont} and associated error band.
-The lower plots show continuum extrapolated values $\calO_Q$ obtained for each observable as a function of the maximum $\epsilon_s$ used in the fit.

-Continuum limit estimates for each trapped few-body observable are tabulated in \Tab{few-body_trapped_results} along with the corresponding $\chi^2$ per degree of freedom (d.o.f) as a measure of the goodness of fit.
+Continuum limit estimates for each trapped few-body observable are provided in \Tab{few-body_trapped_results} along with the corresponding $\chi^2$ per degree of freedom (d.o.f) as a measure of the goodness of fit.
 Plots summarizing the fit results are also provided in \Fig{few-body_summary}.
-For the two cases $Q=4,5$, the energies in units of $\omega$ are known analytically to be one and $7/3$ respectively based on the operator-state correspondence and knowledge of the scaling dimensions of few-body operators \cite{Nishida:2009pg}.
+For the two cases $Q=4,5$, the energies in units of $\omega$ are known analytically to be unity and $7/3$ respectively; these results follows from the operator-state correspondence and knowledge of the scaling dimensions of few-body operators \cite{Nishida:2009pg}.
 Continuum extrapolations of the energies yield results statistically consistent with the exactly determined values to within 1\% and 0.5\% statistical errors, respectively.
-Extrapolation results for the Bertsch parameter and the integrated contact density for trapped and untrapped many-body systems are tabulated in \Tab{many-body_trapped_results} and \Tab{many-body_untrapped_results}.
+Extrapolation results for the Bertsch parameter, $\xi_Q$, and the integrated contact density, $C_Q$, defined at a finite $Q$, are tabulated in \Tab{many-body_trapped_results} and \Tab{many-body_untrapped_results} for the trapped and untrapped many-body systems.
 Plots summarizing the continuum extrapolation results are shown in \Fig{trapped-thermo_extrap} and \Fig{untrapped-thermo_extrap}.

 Thermodynamic limit extrapolations of the continuum observables $\xi_Q$ and $C_Q$ (appropriately normalized) were carried out for the many-body systems.
 The leading dependence on $1/Q$ for these quantities is presently unknown, but is expected to be of the form